envytools/envytools/docs/hw/graph/nv1/rop.rst

        downconvert the color key to the working color format (if necessary), compare against the source color, discard the pixel if they are equal.
     2. If the operation is not ``SRCCOPY``: perform the bitwise operation.
-    3. If plane masking is enabled on current object: downconvert the plane mask to the working color format (if necessary), merge the color computed so far with the current destination color using the plane mask.
+    3. If :ref:`plane masking <nv1-rop-plane-mask>` is enabled on current
+       object: downconvert the plane mask to the working color format (if necessary), merge the color computed so far with the current destination color using the plane mask.

 13. If necessary, downconvert the color from the working format to framebuffer format, possibly with dithering.